valohai/docs/source/tutorials/quick-start-r.rst

 Quick start - R
 ------------------------

-In this guide we will create a R machine learning project based on our `R example on GitHub <https://github.com/valohai/r-example>`_.
+In this tutorial, we will create a R machine learning project based on our `R example on GitHub <https://github.com/valohai/r-example>`_.

 .. contents::